FireDragonGameStudio/FmvMaker/README.md

 - [ ] Including online images, as well as locally (outside of Unity) stored images will also be possible soon.
 - [ ] Show multiple videos at the same time, to create a a video matrix.
 Rare useage, but it's fancy.
 - [ ] FmvMaker currently only supports Unitys UI sytstem.
 We're working on TextMeshPro support.
+- [ ] **Clickables** are currently not resizeable by the configuration file and bound to the prefab size.
+We're working on it.

 ## Known issues
 * FmvMaker only supports video files, which are supported by Unity (link to Unity docs).
 Our recommendation: Pls try to use .mp4 files.